 Grand Seiko 9R Spring Drive Chronograph Limited Edition (SBGC017)

 We’ll end the article with a watch with a class of its own: The Grand Seiko 9R Spring Drive watch.
 This watch is clearly not cheap—in fact, it’s not under Seiko per se, but under a special specialty parent company that’s popular among collectors.

 Grand Seiko produced its first watch in 1960.

 The company said that “the idea was to build a watch that would be as precise, durable, easy to wear and beautiful as humanly possible.”

 It was also brought about by the challenge of matching Swiss watches.

 This chronograph is big, having a 46.4mm case.
-Some of the features that stand out include a ceramic case, a date, and power reserve indicator, as well as a GMT hand.
+Some of the features that stand out include a ceramic case, a date, and a power reserve indicator, as well as a GMT hand.
 It also has a green crocodile strap, and it’s also worth pointing out that the ceramic cases are polished by hand.

 If you’re willing to shell out thousands of dollars for a watch, this limited edition model will, no doubt, will give you instant status symbol.
 The company only produced 600 pieces of this watch (which is why the models you will find on sites like Amazon are pre-owned ones), so if you’re looking for something extremely unique, this is something that you can consider getting.